 You Can Run Off the Pounds

 Some believe that the remedy to shedding excess weight is simply “running it out”.
-You’ve probably heard someone jokingly say, ‘I need to run a couple miles to burn off all this ice cream’.
+You’ve probably heard someone jokingly say, ‘I need to run a couple of miles to burn off all this ice cream’.
 If that was true then you would only see skinny people running marathons…which you don’t.

 Here’s what is true:

 Focused weight training is a more effective way to lose weight than chaining yourself to the treadmill.
-High intensity interval training (HIIT) not only stimulates your blood flow and heart rate but it demands you to expend large amounts of calories to lift weights while moving quickly.
+High-intensity interval training (HIIT) not only stimulates your blood flow and heart rate but it demands you to expend large amounts of calories to lift weights while moving quickly.
 This is a great way to kill two birds with one stone.
 Plus it’s a lot more fun than gliding on the elliptical.
 This isn’t to say running won’t torch fat- it most certainly will.
 But it’s definitely not the end all be all.

 If You’re Not Sweating, You’re Not Working Hard

-In reality, perspiration depends on what the focus of your workout!
+In reality, perspiration depends on the focus of your workout!
 Is endurance or strength your focus?
 According to Tom Holland, MS, CSCS, an exercise physiologist and author of Beat the Gym, there are many factors outside of the gym that determine how much you sweat!
 He said, “People sweat at different rates, depending on their fitness level, air temperature, and humidity.”

 Holland also says “Typically, fit people tend to sweat quickly because their systems are more efficient at cooling them down.”
 Other factors, like whether you’re working on endurance or agility, can affect how much you sweat while exercising.
 When it comes to this myth just stick to your workout and don’t SWEAT the small stuff!
-(Sorry, we couldn’t help ourselves.
+(Sorry, we couldn’t help ourselves).

 You Can’t Gain Muscle After 40